 The temperature and hue displayed are only an indication to help with the adjustment.

 How are the shooting temperature and hue adjusted ?

 PhotoLab first uses the EXIF data, usually deduced by the “Automatic White Balance” to which it applies a conversion coefficient to obtain the light temperature of the scene.

 For each of the camera profiles, DxO have a white balance scale for standard presets (cloudy, tungsten, …).

-E.g., an image taken with the “daylight” setting but under a non-sunny light.
+E.g., a photo taken in the shade with the “daylight” setting but under a non-sunny light.
 The camera made some adjustments.
-PhotoLab does not display 5200K/0° but a different temperature / tint couple calculated from the WB scales of the body.
+PhotoLab does not display 5200K/0° but a different temperature / tint couple calculated from the WB scale of the body.